 However, the situation reversed in the coming months, as the world entered a financial crisis and crude prices tumbled.
 This was in large part due to the collapse of the American mortgage market in September 2008, which led to significant stock markets losses around the world and forced several large financial institutions in the United States and Europe to collapse or receive government monies to remain solvent.
 By the end of November, the Unites States, Japan, and many European countries had entered into a recession, while Canada announced it may also be headed for a recession in 2009.
 A country is in recession if it experiences negative economic growth for a period of six months or longer.

 Unemployment and the threat of unemployment became increasingly widespread in late 2008 as industries around the world struggled to remain profitable in a weakening and unstable economy.
-With less money to spend, individuals, industries, and countries may buy less oil in 2009 than they did in recent years, causing global fuel consumption to decrease.
+With less money to spend, individuals, industries, and countries may continue to buy less oil, causing global fuel consumption to decrease.
 Concerns in the marketplace that the oil industry may produce more petroleum than it can sell have pushed prices down significantly.
-Light crude dropped to $43.93 a barrel on 4 December 2008 and industry officials expect it to continue falling in the coming months as demand shrinks in oil-consuming regions.
+Light crude dropped to $43.93 a barrel on 4 December 2008 and industry officials expected it to continue falling as demand fell in oil-consuming regions.

-Dropping prices may negatively affect the Newfoundland and Labrador oil industry by cutting into profits and discouraging oil companies from investing in new projects.
-The provincial government forecast a profit of approximately $20 billion from the Hebron project in August 2008, but based its estimate on oil prices of approximately $87 per barrel.
-Prices stood at almost double that amount in July 2008, but dropped to about half that amount in December.
-Hebron will not begin producing until 2017, at which time prices may have rebounded and even surpassed $87 per barrel, but they may also remain low.
+Dropping prices can negatively affect the Newfoundland and Labrador oil industry by cutting into profits and discouraging oil companies from investing in new projects.
+In August 2008, the provincial government forecast a profit of approximately $20 billion from the Hebron project, but based its estimate on oil prices of approximately $87 per barrel.
+Prices stood at almost double that amount in July 2008, but dropped to about half that amount in December of the same year.
+Hebron will not begin producing until 2017, at which time prices may have rebounded, but they may also remain low.
 Although the oil industry is traditionally quite lucrative, it depends on the international marketplace and is therefore subject to numerous risks and uncertainties.